bonafela/gemma/README.md

 **Notes:**

-Combination of shell command and text generation tool gives you the ability to many things in less time.
+Combination of shell command and text generation tool gives you the ability to do many things in less time.

 There are better tools than this like [ollama](https://github.com/ollama/ollama).